-© 2011 Hewlett-Packard Development Company, L.P.
+© Copyright 2014 Hewlett-Packard Development Company, L.P.
 The information contained herein is subject to change without notice.
 The only warranties for HP products and services are set forth in the express warranty statements accompanying such products and services.
 Nothing herein should be construed as constituting an additional warranty.
 HP shall not be liable for technical or editorial errors or omissions contained herein.
-Intel is a trademark of Intel Corporation in the U.S. and other countries.
-Microsoft and Windows are U.S. registered trademarks of Microsoft Corporation.
-Microsoft and Windows are U.S. registered trademarks of Microsoft Corporation.